BillMcPhil/passwordman/README.md

 A simple password manager that uses a React frontend and Flask backend.
 Uses Firebase to authenticate and generate encryption keys, storing passwords in a MongoDB database with AES-GCM encryption.
+Passwords are encrypted end to end, meaning inputs are encrypted and decrypted at the user-end and the database never sees plaintext.